based on Reviews

 Possible indications for carnitine supplementation

-• Low carnitine intake through food (vegetarian, vegan diet)
+• Low carnitine intake through diet (vegetarian, vegan diet)

-• Chronic fatigue (including cancer, multiple sclerosis, celiac disease, old age, chronic fatigue syndrome, hepatitis C)
+• Chronic fatigue (including in cancer, multiple sclerosis, celiac disease, advanced age, chronic fatigue syndrome, hepatitis C)

 • Cardiovascular diseases (intermittent claudication, angina pectoris, myocardial infarction, congestive heart failure, myocarditis, ventricular extrasystoles, cardiomyopathy, hypertension, stroke, Raynaud's syndrome)